armstrongwang20/PKT-MCNN/README.md

-# The code for "Multi-Task Hierarchical Knowledge Transfer for Large-Scale Fault Diagnosis".
+# The code for "Coarse-to-Fine: Multi-Task Convolutional Neural Network With Progressive Knowledge Transfer For Intelligent Large-Scale Fault Diagnosis".
 This work is under review by IEEE Transactions on Industrial Informatics.
 Feel free to contact us.